anxkhn/azure-ai-900-exam-prep/questions.md

 Which two fields should you use as features?
 Each correct answer presents a complete solution.
 Note: Each correct selection is worth one point.

-1. Education Level
+A.  Education Level
-2. Last Name
+B.  Last Name
-3. Age
+C.  Age
-4. Income Range
+D.  Income Range
-5. First Name
+E.  First Name

 **Answer(s):** A,C